Keyboard shortcuts

 Query Syntax

-FsPulse provides a flexible, SQL-like query language for exploring scan results.
+fsPulse provides a flexible, SQL-like query language for exploring scan results.
 This language supports filtering, custom column selection, ordering, and limiting the number of results.

 Query Structure